Taiyuan Satellite Launch Centre

 Owner / operator: PLA / CNSA Founded: 1967 First orbital launch: 1988

-Total orbital launches: ~130+ Annual launch rate: ~20/year Current vehicles: Long March 4, Long March 6, Kuaizhou
+Total orbital launches: around 130+ Annual launch rate: around 20/year Current vehicles: Long March 4, Long March 6, Kuaizhou

 China's primary site for sun-synchronous and polar orbit missions, handling most of China's Earth observation and remote sensing payloads.
 Commercial smallsat constellations increasingly launch from Taiyuan.